georfojoanne/OOP_LIBRARY_MANAGEMENT_SYSTEM/README.md

 Step 3: Opening the Project and Utilizing the Database
 ---

-- Open the system in your preferred development environment most preferrably Apache Netbeans.
+- Open the system in your preferred development environment most preferably Apache Netbeans.

 - Locate the project file directory and update the database configuration/connection string to match the database created in phpMyAdmin.
 The connection string should include the hostname, port number, database name, username, and password.